Tired of gridlock, Bulgarians vote in 4th election in less than two years | Politics

 Tired of gridlock, Bulgarians vote in 4th election in less than two years

 Opinion polls suggest that up to eight political parties may enter the next parliament, with the centre-right GERB party of former long-serving premier Boyko Borissov, 63, leading with about 25%-26% of the vote.
-Just as last year, Borissov, who has pledged to bring stability and be "stronger than the chaos", is widely expected to struggle to find coalition partners among his major rivals who accuse him of allowing graft to fester during his decade-long rule that ended in 2021.
+Just as last year, Borissov, who has pledged to bring stability, is widely expected to struggle to find coalition partners among his major rivals who accuse him of allowing graft to fester during his decade-long rule that ended in 2021.

+"I call on my colleagues to show reason after tonight," Borissov told reporters after casting his ballot.
+"There is a war in the world...
+It is important for the country to stay on its Euro-Atlantic course".
+The We Continue the Change (PP) party of reformist premier Kiril Petkov, whose coalition cabinet collapsed in June, is running second on 16-17% in opinion polls.

-NEW SNAP POLLS OR TECHNOCRAT CABINET However, analysts say political parties, aware of economic risks from the war in Ukraine, a difficult winter ahead and voters' frustration of political instability, might put their differences behind them and opt for a technocrat government.
+NEW SNAP POLLS OR TECHNOCRAT CABINET Analysts say political parties, aware of economic risks from the war in Ukraine, a difficult winter ahead and voters' frustration with political instability, could shelve their differences and opt for a technocrat government.

 "Producing a government will be difficult and will require serious compromises," said Daniel Smilov, political analyst with Centre for Liberal Strategies.
 Support for traditional parties like the ethnic Turkish MRF party, and Petkov's allies - the Socialists and the anti-graft Democratic Bulgaria - remains relatively unchanged since the last election in November.

-Petkov's PP-led government took an unusually hawkish stance on Russia by Bulgaria, which has traditionally held friendly ties with Moscow.
+Petkov's PP-led government took an unusually hawkish stance on Russia by Bulgaria, which has traditionally maintained friendly ties with Moscow.
 It refused, for example, to pay for Russian gas with roubles and has seen Gazprom cut off supplies.
-One group that has seen more change is the pro-Russian ultra-nationalist Revival, which firmly opposes the adoption of the euro and wants to see Bulgaria out of NATO.
-It has more than doubled its support to about 11-14%, according to opinion polls.
+Opinion polls suggest support for the pro-Russian ultra-nationalist Revival has more than doubled, to about 11-14%.
+Revival firmly opposes the adoption of the euro and wants Bulgaria to leave NATO.

-Turnout is expected to be low with many voters angry over political infighting.
-"I hope that all Bulgarians will come to their senses so ... we elect a stable government, but unfortunately the feeling I see do not give me promise," said 55-year-old lawyer Yulia Grozeva.
+Sunday's turnout is expected to be low amid public anger over political infighting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)